- IU Press Journals

 - Robert T. Tally, Jr., Texas State University

-- Shane Vogel, Indiana University
+- Shane Vogel, Yale University

 The editors welcome submissions of scholarly studies of literature in all languages, as well as related arts and cultural artifacts from 1900 to the present.
 Papers should conform to the MLA Handbook for Writers of Research Papers, current edition, and should be accompanied by a 100-150 word abstract and 3-5 keywords.
 Submissions should not exceed 9,000 words total.
 JML does not consider manuscripts that are under review elsewhere or that have been previously published.
 However, we understand the inconvenience of tying up an essay for a lengthy period and therefore will make every effort to respond to each submission in a timely fashion.
 Submit electronic copies of anonymous manuscripts (in Word or RTF format) via e-mail to: Laurel Garver at [email protected].